April Program 2016

 Validated Parking is available cost $2.00 (enter from Nimitz Hwy).

-A complete Buffet Lunch is catered by the Mango Grill.
+A Lunch is provided by the Carrot Patch.

 Lunch cost: Members $10.00; Guests $12.00; Students free.